sawaken/emfrp/README.md

 # Emfrp

-Functional Programming with your microcomputer.
+Pure Functional Programming with your microcomputer.

 ## Installation